 Hit the beach

 Chicago is blessed with miles and miles of sandy lakefront beaches.
-Build a sandcastle empire at Foster Beach, cool off at trendy Shore Club Chicago (where you can reserve a sunbed, daybed, or a signature cabana) at North Avenue Beach, or simply enjoy the view (and catch a beach volleyball game) at Oak Street Beach.
+Build a sandcastle empire at Foster Beach, cool off at trendy Shore Club Chicago (where you can reserve a daybed or a cabana) at North Avenue Beach, or simply enjoy the view (and catch a beach volleyball game) at Oak Street Beach.
 If you’re a bit of a thrill-seeker, you can rent a jet ski, kayak, paddleboard, or fly board at Chicago Water Sport Rentals at 31st Street Harbor.

 Jam out, outside